Backtracking strategies for accelerated descent methods with smooth composite objectives: Numerical examples

 \subsection{TV-Huber ROF denoising}

 We start considering a strongly convex variant of the well-know Rudin, Osher and Fatemi image denoising model \cite{rudinosherfatemi} based on the use of Total Variation (TV) regularisation.
-In its discretised form and for a given noisy image $u^0\in\R^{m\times n}$ corrupted with Gaussian noise with zero mean and variance $\sigma^2$, the original ROF model reads:
+In its discretised form and for a given noisy image $u^0\in\R^{m\times n}$ corrupted by Gaussian noise with zero mean and variance $\sigma^2$, the original ROF model reads:

-Here, $Du = ( (Du)_1, (Du)_2)$ is the discrete gradient operator discretised using forward finite differences (see, e.g., \cite{chambolle2004algorithm}) and the discrete TV regularisation is defined by:
+Here, $Du = ( (Du)_1, (Du)_2)$ is the gradient operator discretised using forward finite differences (see, e.g., \cite{chambolle2004algorithm}) and the discrete TV regularisation is defined by:

-where the value of the parameter $p$ allows for both anisotropic ($p=1$) and isotropic ($p=2$) TV , which is generally preferred to reduce grid bias.
+where the value of the parameter $p$ allows for both anisotropic ($p=1$) and isotropic ($p=2$) TV, which is generally preferred to reduce grid bias.
 The regularisation parameter $\lambda>0$ in \eqref{ROF:model} weights the action of TV-regularisation against the fitting with the Gaussian data given by the $\ell^2$ squared term.

-Taking $p=2$ in \eqref{discrete:TV}, we now follow \cite[Examples 4.7 and 4.14]{ChambollePock2016} and consider a similar denoising model where a strongly convex variant of the TV regularisation is used.
-This can be obtained, for instance, using the $C^1$-Huber smoothing function $h_\varepsilon: \R\to \R$ defined by:
+Taking $p=2$ in \eqref{discrete:TV}, we now follow \cite[Examples 4.7 and 4.14]{ChambollePock2016} and consider a similar denoising model where a strongly convex variant of TV is employed.
+This can be obtained, for instance, using the $C^1$-Huber smoothing function $h_\varepsilon: \R\to \R$ defined for a parameter $\varepsilon>0$ by:

-Applying such smoothing to the TV energy \eqref{discrete:TV} removes the singularity in a neighbourhood zero by means of a quadratic term, while leaving the TV term almost unchanged otherwise.
+Applying such smoothing to the TV energy \eqref{discrete:TV} removes the singularity in a neighbourhood zero by means of a quadratic term and leaves the TV term almost unchanged otherwise.
 The resulting Huber-ROF image denoising model then reads:

 with

 The dual problem of \eqref{Huber:ROF:regulariser} reads: